yaels818/TraffiCode/README.md

 $${\color{lightgreen}Happy \space Driving!}$$

 --------------------------
+## How to play:

-For more details about the game and the development process, <br>
+For more details about how to play and the development process of the game, <br>
 check out the game's [Wiki 👇📚](https://github.com/yaels818/TraffiCode/wiki).

 <a href="https://github.com/yaels818/TraffiCode/wiki">